Incursion-beta/Budget-calculator-using-Js/README.md

 A budget calculator to measure monthly expenses and incomes.

 A simple application calculating monthly expenses.
-Currently it's not saving it's state in local storage (which means, if you refresh it's gone), but can be used as a calculator if you have invoices for instance after a month and you want to see the places your money has gone. 🍿🍻
+Currently it's not saving it's state in local storage (which means, if you refresh it's gone), but can be used as a calculator if you have invoices for instance after a month and you want to see the places your money has gone🍿🍻.

 You can try it out [here](https://javpet.github.io/Budget-calculator/).